moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Stream-table join (stream enrichment)
 One input stream consists of activity events, while the other is a database change‐log.
-To perform this join, the stream process needs to look at one activity event at a time, look up the event’s user ID in the database (which might be very slow).
+To perform this join, the stream process needs to look at one activity event at a time, look up the event's user ID in the database (which might be very slow).
 Another approach is to load a copy of the database into the stream processor so that it can be queried locally  without a network round-trip.
 The problem is that the database is likely to change over time, so the stream processor's local copy of the database needs to be kept up to date (i.e. with CDC).